Edinburgh Expat Life Scotland Tips

 The cost of living in Edinburgh

-The average minimum wage in Scotland is £8.21 per hour for all workers aged 25 and over.
+The national minimum wage is £10.42 per hour for all workers aged 23 and over.
 This rate depends on your age and changes every April.
 You can find the current wage rates here.

 Finding a job